-Alan Anibal, from Brazil, is Associate Conductor at The Opera Company of Brooklyn and has a Master’s Degree in Conducting from Bard College, under the guidance of Harold Farberman, Apo Hsu, and Leon Botstein.
-He was Music Director at the International Brazilian Opera Company (NYC) for the 2015-2016 season, performing Brazilian contemporary music repertoire.
+Described as a “very refined conductor,” and “having an amazing energy on the podium,” Alan Anibal, from Brazil, is Assistant Conductor at The Festival Opera Association (Walnut Creek, CA) and Associate Conductor at The Opera Company of Brooklyn (NY.).
+M. Anibal has a Master’s Degree in Conducting from Bard College, under the guidance of Harold Farberman, Apo Hsu, and Leon Botstein.

-In 2009, Mr. Aníbal was invited to conduct the Orquestra Experimental de Repertorio of Sao Paulo, where he led a concert in celebration of the 456th Anniversary of the city.
-In 2009, he received his Bachelor’s Degree from FMU-Sao Paulo in Choir Conducting, while working as a tenor and Assistant Conductor at Colegium Musicum Choir of Sao Paulo.
-In 2008, Alan was awarded with the position of Conductor Fellow at the Sao Paulo Municipal School, where he was assistant conductor of the Sao Paulo Youth Orchestra and the Sao Paulo Youth Choir.
+In 2011, Mr. Anibal debuted with the Orquestra Experimental de Repertorio of Sao Paulo, in celebration of the 456th Anniversary of the city.
+Among other orchestras that he has conducted are: Ithaca College Orchestra (US), Cincinnati College Conservatory Orchestra (US), St. Petersburg Chamber Orchestra (Russia), Orquestra Sinfonica do Festival de Londrina (Brazil).
+In 2010, he was awarded with the “Student Conductor Prize” at the Londrina Music Festival and invited to conduct the orchestra of the festival and become a guest conductor in the following year.
+In the same year, Mr. Aníbal worked as a tenor and Assistant Conductor at Colegium Musicum Choir of Sao Paulo and assistant conductor of Camerata FAAM.
+In 2008, Mr. Anibal was awarded with the position of Conductor Fellow at the Sao Paulo Municipal School, where he was assistant conductor of the Sao Paulo Youth Orchestra and the Sao Paulo Youth Choir.

-Mr. Aníbal has studied with George Stelluto, Mark Gibson, Kirk Trevor, Daisuke Soga, Mark Thakar, Lawrence Golan, Eduardo Navega, Raymond Harvey, Abel Rocha, and Naomi Munakata.
-He has also studied piano with Marisa Lacorte, Horacio Gouvea (correpetitor), Abel Rocha (Opera Studio) and singing with Benito Maresca, Rufus Miller, and Arthur Burrows.
-He performed as a tenor in several theaters of Brazil and this summer with the Martina Arroyo’s Prelude program in New York.
-As a composer, Mr. Aníbal studied with Mr. Laurence Wallach and presented his compositions during the 2011’s and 2012’s season at the Olin Hall, Annandale-on-Hudson, NY.
+Mr. Anibal studied singing with Benito Maresca, Rufus Muller and Arthur Burrows, and piano with Marisa Lacorte, Horacio Gouvea.
+He performed as a tenor soloist in several theaters of Brazil and U.S..
+As a composer, Mr. Aníbal studied with Mr. Laurence Wallach and presented his compositions during the 2011’s and 2012’s Bard Season at the Olin Hall, Annandale-on-Hudson, NY.